arista-eosext/rphm/README.md

 ## Overview
-The Remote Port Health Manager (rphm) extension monitors interface counters, then performs actions whenever suchelected counters exceed given thresholds.
+The Remote Port Health Manager (rphm) extension monitors interface counters, then performs actions whenever such selected counters exceed given thresholds.
 The default actions are to log a syslog message and generate an SNMP trap.
 Other actions could include sending and email or taking corrective action on an erroring port.

-This extension may be run directly on Arista EOS devices or on a separate monitoring station and can monitor 1 or many devices based on the config file.
+This extension may be run directly on Arista EOS devices or on a separate monitoring station and can monitor 1 or more devices based on the config file.

 ## License